top of page

 Spoon Carving with Nat Ord

-Dates 17th May Humanitix
+Dates TBA November Humanitix

 This class is a beginner class, with no experience needed.
 Using a mix of traditional carving chisels, sloyd knives and modern tools, participants will learn about timber grain structure, carving tools, chisels, knives and saws, how to carve spoons from solid timber, sanding techniques to enhance the natural grain of the timber, and finishing techniques.